Front-End-Coders-Mauritius/frontend.mu/packages/frontendmu-nuxt/content/how-to-become-a-speaker.md

 Reach out to us on our socials with a brief description of your talk.

-3. Prepare Your Talk:
+3. Practice runs:

-You'll have plenty of time to prepare your talk.
-We also do practice runs and provide feedback to help you refine your presentation.
+We do practice runs and provide feedback to help you refine your presentation.
 The practice runs are usually done on a Thursday on [cedpoilly Discord server](https://discord.gg/M2VRY39A) before the event.

 ## Tips for First-Time Speakers

 Tips for First-Time Speakers

-* Start Small: If you're new to public speaking, consider doing a lightning talk (5-10 minutes) as a way to ease into it.
+* Start Small: If you're new to public speaking, consider doing a topic you know well and comfortable with as a way to ease into it.
 * Practice: Rehearse your talk multiple times.
 Practice in front of a friend or record yourself to identify areas for improvement.
 * Engage with the Audience: Encourage questions and be open to feedback.
 Engaging with the audience makes your talk more interactive and memorable.
 * Be Yourself: Authenticity resonates with the audience.
 Don’t try to imitate someone else’s style—just be yourself.

-Ready to Inspire?
+## Ready to Inspire?

 We’re excited to hear from you!
 Apply now to become a speaker at our next frontend community event and share your passion with others.